eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

 ## Installation
 * Copy/Clone to `https://YOURSITE/admin/tool/` directory
-  * Alternatively use `git clone https://github.com/eLearning-TUDarmstadt/moodle-tool_supporter admin/tool/supporter` in your moodle root
+  * Alternatively use `git clone https://github.com/eLearning-TUDarmstadt/moodle-tool_supporter admin/tool/supporter` in your Moodle root
 * Enable database upgrade
 * Go to `https://YOURSITE/admin/tool/supporter` or `Site Administration->General->Supporter`

-## Capabilites
+## Capabilities
 With this Plugin, we strove to implement all necessary Moodle-capabilities.
 As such, there is no need to give users additional caps.
-If there is a need to divide different levels of support, these caps need to be set on a system-context:
+If there is a need to divide different levels of support, these caps need to be set in a system-context:

 Level 1 Support (read-only):
 - moodle/site:viewparticipants